How to Prevent and Take Care of Dry Hands from Hand Sanitizer

 2. Pick a Quality Hand Sanitizer

 A product with at least 60% ethanol/ethyl alcohol or 70% isopropyl/isopropanol can effectively kill germs.
-The CDC also recommends it.
+Health organizations such as CDC also recommend it.

-Since alcohol can be drying in nature, choose a hand sanitizer that contains emollients and other skin softeners like glycerin and aloe.
+Since alcohol can be drying in nature, choose a hand sanitizer that contains emollients and other skin softeners including glycerin and aloe.
 This will combat skin dryness and irritation.
 Stay away from hand sanitizers formulated with methanol and 1-propanol.
-These ingredients are toxic and harmful to human health.
+These ingredients are known to be toxic and harmful to human health.

 3. Use Gloves when Doing Chores